frankgiordano/findwordpositions-trie/README.md

 test located at line 1, position 0 frank located at line 1, position 5 etc

-whereas entire word position would be: test located at position 0 and frank located at position 1 and giordano located at position 3
+whereas all the words positions would be: test located at position 0 and frank located at position 1 and giordano located at position 3